Entropy and the growth rate of universal covering trees: Variance of the Number of Random Bits

 Let $J$ be the Jordan normal form of $\Pi$, written as the direct sum of its blocks $J=J_1 \oplus J_2 \ldots \oplus J_k$, where block $J_i$ corresponds to the eigenvalue $\lambda_i$.
 Assume further that $\lambda_1 = 1 \geq |\lambda_2| \geq \cdots \geq |\lambda_k|$ and that $\Pi = Q^{-1} J Q$.
 Then:

-where in the last equality we can replace $J_1$ by the scalar zero, since $f^T Q^{-1}$ is orthogonal to the all one right Perron eigenvector.
+where in the last equality we can replace $J_1$ by the scalar zero.
+This is justified because the leftmost column of $Q^{-1}$ is a multiple of the all ones vector, orthogonal to $f^T$.
 The next step is to employ the following identity, holding for any matrix $A$ provided that $I-A$ is invertible:

 As $I-J_i$ is invertible for all $i>1$, it follows that the normalized variance can be written as:

 The matrices $J_i^{\ell+1}$ are upper triangular Toeplitz, where $(J_i^{\ell+1})_{u,v} = \lambda_i^{\ell+1-v+u} \binom{\ell+1}{v-u}$ for $u \leq v$.
 Therefore, if $|\lambda_i| < 1$, all entries of the matrix $J_i^{\ell+1}$ are bounded in absolute value by some constant that is a function of $|\dirE|$ only.
 Otherwise, if $|\lambda_i|=1$, then necessarily $\lambda_i$ has algebraic multiplicity of one (see~\cite{horn2012matrix}, Corollary~8.4.6), so $J_i$ is a scalar and $|J_i^{\ell+1}|=1$.
 It follows that the normalized variance converges when $\ell\to\infty$: